 Of course, Kelly grounded all of these pursuits and more in Christ, giving us insight into how He enables us to experience the rest we long for in life.
 I truly appreciated how she used Scripture and a biblical perspective to guide us into this rich and relaxing territory.

 The last section of her book took a more in-depth look at boundaries—helping us to understand what they are and aren’t.

 But what I found most inspiring in this section was Kelly’s examination of the way Jesus used boundaries in His life and relationships.
 There’s so much to learn and gain from His amazing and perfectly balanced approach.

 So, if you’re feeling like your life could use more rest—a rest that impacts every area of your life—then check out Kelly’s book here.
-Also, I’m giving away a copy to one randomly chosen person, who lives within the continental U.S and comments by Saturday, October 31st, 2020.
+Also, I’m giving away a copy to one randomly chosen person, who lives within the continental U.S. and comments by Saturday, October 31st, 2020.
 Check back here to see who wins, as I’ll announce it on that Saturday.

-Come by next week when I’ll be starting a series called, Out of Balance, that will tackle the issues that can create havoc in our lives and marriages when we let them grow out of balance.
+Come by next week when I’ll be starting a series called, Out of Balance, which will tackle the issues that can create havoc in our lives and marriages when we let them grow out of balance.